Sue Clery, Founding Partner

 Research philosophy: Deep and unique insight into higher education and workforce data, taking into account multiple perspectives.
 Flexible and adaptable to client needs; adept at multiple methodologies.

-Abby has more than 15 years experience conducting and directing research related to postsecondary education access and success.
+Abby has 20 years’ experience conducting and directing research and evaluations related to postsecondary education access and success.
 Her areas of interest and expertise include low-income and first-generation students, nontraditional student pathways, financial aid, and the college-to-workforce transition.
 She has presented her research at national conferences including the Association for the Study of Higher Education and the American Educational Research Association.
 Abby previously worked in senior research positions for Coffey Consulting, JBL Associates, The Pell Institute, and the Institute of Higher Education Policy.
 She holds a master’s degree in education policy and leadership with a concentration in higher education from the University of Maryland, and a bachelor’s degree in psychology from Washington University in St. Louis.

 Elif has over 10 years of experience in education research and program evaluation with an emphasis on student success and educational outcomes.
 She has led and collaborated on a broad range of qualitative, quantitative, and mixed-methods research projects focused primarily on documenting and reporting student outcomes at either the program or institutional level, with a particular emphasis on historically marginalized student populations.
 Elif holds a master’s degree in Applied Developmental Psychology from George Mason University and a bachelor’s degree in Psychology from Ege University, Turkey.
 She is an alumnus of Institute for Educational Leadership’s Education Policy Fellowship Program.